microsoft/pxt/common-docs/blocks-embed.md

 }
 ```

 This snippet registers a message handler.
+Feel free to write it using your favorite JS framework.

 ```typescript-ignore
 window.addEventListener("message", function (ev) {